ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 - From an early age, we are taught that the right way to do things is to proceed with a very small step at a time (_incrementalism._)
 - People are scared of secrets because they are scared of being wrong.
 By definition, a secret hasn’t been vetted by the mainstream (_risk aversion._)
 - Social elites have the most freedom and ability to explore new thinking, but they seem to believe in secrets in the least.
 Why search for a new secret if you can comfortably collect rents on top of everything that has already been done? (_complacency._)
-- As globalization advances, people perceive the world is one homogenous, highly competitive marketplace… If it were possible to discover something new, wouldn’t someone from the faceless global talent pool of smarter and more creative people found it already? (_“Flatness.”_)
+- As globalization advances, people perceive the world is one homogenous, highly competitive marketplace...
+If it were possible to discover something new, wouldn’t someone from the faceless global talent pool of smarter and more creative people found it already? (_“Flatness.”_)

 There’s an optimistic way to describe the result of these trends: today, you can’t start a cult.
 Very few people take unorthodox ideas seriously today ...yet that gain has come at a great cost: we have given up our sense of wonder at secrets left to be discovered.